xkevinlu/my-gridsome-site/blog/0725-platypus.md

 Given it's unique amalgamation of traits, how would you recommend a platypus apply for a job?

 Despite being a jack of many trades, it is certainly master of none.
-If the job required only the fastest swimmers, it wouldn't stand a chance against sailfish and swordfish.
-If it were a competition to be the most venomous, its going to lose out to the box jellyfish and many others.
-Worst yet, if you were to evaluate a platypus by its ability to sing like songbirds, it might even start to lose self-esteem and think it'll never find gainful employment.
+Its not as a fast as a sailfish or swordfish.
+Its not as poisonous as a pufferfish.
+If you were to evaluate a platypus by its aptitude in flying like a duck, it might even start to lose self-esteem and think it'll never find gainful employment.

 ![platypus warning](../src/assets/platypus/customize-warning.png)